SourajitaDewasi/Data-Analysis/cl71nxcge01pnp0nvb2t9gu5b.md

 1. **%**: Represents any sequence of 0 or more characters
 2. **_**: Used to replace a single character

+Let's see this with an example of Student Table.

 **Student Table:**

 ![Screenshot 2022-08-20 123524.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1660979142492/zI2AMkqve.jpg align="left")